startupsAI presentationspitch deckfundraisingfounder

 "Create a 12-slide seed-stage pitch deck for CloudKitchen, a B2B SaaS platform that helps ghost kitchen operators manage multi-location operations.
 Key metrics: $120K MRR growing 18% month-over-month, 85 paying customers, 94% gross margins, $3,200 average monthly contract value.
 Raising $3M seed round to expand sales team and launch in 3 new metro markets.
 Target audience: SaaS-focused seed funds."

 Step 2: Select the right template.
-Use SlideMate's pitch deck templates matched to your fundraising stage.
+Use SlidesMate's pitch deck templates matched to your fundraising stage.
 Pre-seed templates emphasize vision and team.
 Seed templates emphasize traction and product-market fit.
 Series A templates emphasize unit economics and scalability.
 Popular starting points include the startup pitch deck template, the seed round pitch deck template, and the fundraising pitch deck template.

 Step 3: Replace every placeholder with reality.
 This is where most founders fall short.
 Go slide by slide: